fireship-io/fireship.io/content/lessons/build-group-chat-with-firestore/index.md

 }
 ```

 Notice how we only save the user's UID on the chat message.
-Later this lesson, I will provide a `joinUsers` method to combine the user data, like displayName and photoURL, to each message in the UI.
+Later in this lesson, I will provide a `joinUsers` method to combine the user data, like displayName and photoURL, to each message in the UI.

 <p class="tip">Firestore also has a *limit* of 1-write-per-second, but you can burst past it for short periods.
 This limit is only a concern if you have consistent high volume writes on a single doc.
 You can learn more in this [github issue](https://github.com/firebase/firebase-js-sdk/issues/495).